hero background image

 Smart search engines

 Traditional search engines integrated into ecommerce stores match the keywords used for the site search and those chosen to describe the products in stock.
-Enhanced with deep learning-based natural language processing capabilities, however, these tools can achieve way deeper context understanding.
-For example, an ML-driven engine can take into account a broader range of synonyms.
-It can also adjust the site search process in real time by prioritizing some results according to each user's purchase habits and taste.
+However, when enhanced with deep learning-based natural language processing capabilities, these tools can achieve way deeper context understanding.
+For example, an ML-driven engine can take into account users’ interests, purchase habits, and past interactions to better interpret their intent and provide more relevant search results.

 Benefits